VII. Key Issues: Regulation & Reform >> C. Health Reform >> Affordable Care Act (ACA) >> ACA Repeal (last updated 7.13.17)

 ACA Replacement Proposals

-In early March 2017, House leadership introduced the American Health Care Act, which, although not a repeal proposal, significantly alters the ACA.
+On 3.6.17, House leadership introduced the American Health Care Act, which, although not a repeal proposal, significantly altered the ACA.

 - Effects on the Federal Budget.
 “CBO and JCT estimate that enacting the legislation would reduce federal deficits by $337 billion over the 2017-2026 period.
 That total consists of $323 billion in on-budget savings and $13 billion in off-budget savings.
 Outlays would be reduced by $1.2 trillion over the period, and revenues would be reduced by $0.9 trillion.
 The largest savings would come from reductions in outlays for Medicaid and from the elimination of the Affordable Care Act’s (ACA’s) subsidies for nongroup health insurance.
 The largest costs would come from repealing many of the changes the ACA made to the Internal Revenue Code—including an increase in the Hospital Insurance payroll tax rate